vipulnaik/working-drafts/lesswrong/trigger-based-rapid-checklists.md

 forgetting the checklist execution or forgetting specific steps.
 Documenting this helps me observe what I'm missing and why, and helps me focus on being more reliable on those fronts.

+## Purpose of checklist items

+### Enforcing some cadence on things I need to check on regularly

+For some of the items, such as checking email, messages, and Slack, I include them in my morning and night checklist (as well as other checklists such as my pre-outside trip checklist and pre-meal checklist).
+This enforces that I do them reasonably regularly, without forcing specific times when I do the checks.

+In the past, I did check various things like email, messages, and Slack reasonably regularly, but there would often be large random gaps; for instance, there was once a gap of about 1.5 days when I didn't check my personal email, and there were times when I didn't clear out some Slack messages.

+For some checks, I don't need to do them that regularly, so I enforce a less frequent cadence.
+For instance, checking my spam, trash, and all mail is something I have in my morning checklist but not in any of my other checklists.
+Prior to explicitly adding them to my checklists, I often didn't check my spam, trash, and all mail for several weeks.
+Spam and trash emails get deleted every 30 days, so enforcing some cadence that's more frequent than 30 days helps make sure that I don't miss such emails.

+### Reducing the risk of escalation, particularly at inconvenient times

+Things like email, messages, and Slack often include early warnings of things that could blow up into emergencies if not responded to in time.
+It's particularly inconvenient if these escalations happen at bad times such as when I'm sleeping or when I'm not at home.
+I reduce this risk by checking my email, messages, and Slack right before going to sleep or going outside the home.

+### Getting timely and decision-relevant information

+Checking the weather forecast regularly is valuable because information about future weather can inform my plan and schedule.
+Similarly, checking the calendar regularly gives me information on how to schedule my time the next day.

+### Setting relevant stuff up

+For instance, opening the windows helps with ventilation; setting the alarm clock creates a fallback way for me to make sure I wake up on time.

+### Being prepared for failure or extended unavailablity

+Every time I close for the day, I want to be in a "clean state" as much as possible -- everything I do has been committed and backed up, so that if my laptop crashes and doesn't recover the next day, I haven't lost any of my work.
+For instance:

+* The loose ends script that I run every night and every morning (as well as before outside trips) is to make sure that various things on my laptop have been backed up remotely and cleaned up (primarily, it checks that all my git repositories are in clean state).

+* Every night, I close my laptop lid.
+This reduces the risk of dust on the laptop, but the main reason is to reduce the risk of damage to the laptop.